Go Back

 • Preheat the oven to 350℉.

 • In a medium bowl stir together the TVP granules, warm vegetable broth, ground flax seed (or chia seed), soy sauce, and maple syrup.
-Allow the mixture to rest for about 10 minutes until most of the liquid has been absorbed.
+Set aside for about 10 minutes to allow the TVP to absorb most of the liquid.

 • Stir in the remaining ingredients.